typeorm/typeorm/README.md

 -   Connection pooling.
 -   Replication.
 -   Using multiple database instances.
--   Working with multiple databases types.
+-   Working with multiple database types.
 -   Cross-database and cross-schema queries.
 -   Elegant-syntax, flexible and powerful QueryBuilder.
 -   Left and inner joins.